-Mark Turgeon is entering his sixth season at the helm of the University of Maryland men’s basketball team after leading the Terrapins to their second consecutive NCAA Tournament.
-Turgeon, who has won 25 or more games in three different seasons with the Terrapins, owns a 364-218 (.625) overall record in 18 seasons as a Division I head coach.
+Mark Turgeon is entering his seventh season at the helm of the University of Maryland men's basketball team after leading the Terrapins to their third consecutive NCAA Tournament.
+Turgeon, who has won 24 or more games in four different seasons with the Terrapins, owns a 388-227 (.631) overall record in 19 seasons as a Division I head coach.
 He has led three different programs to 12 postseason appearances, which includes the Terps advancing to their first Sweet 16 in 13 years in the 2015-2016 season.
 Turgeon signed a four-year contract extension through the 2022-23 season on Oct.
 27, 2016.

-In his first five seasons at Maryland, Turgeon has compiled a 114-59 (.659) record – the most wins for a head coach in his first five years in program history.
-Turgeon's last two campaigns have added up to the second-most wins in school history over a three-year span.
+In his first six seasons at Maryland, Turgeon has compiled a 138-67 (.673) record.
+He recorded the most wins for a head coach in his first five years in program history (114).
+Turgeon has won 79 games the past three seasons, adding up to the second-most wins in school history over a three-year span.
 He is the first coach in Maryland history to lead the Terps to three 24-plus regular season-win seasons.
-Turgeon also had the Terrapins ranked in the Associated Press top-25 for 35 consecutive weeks, including 20 weeks in the top-10.
+Turgeon also had the Terrapins ranked in the Associated Press top-25 for 36 consecutive weeks, including 20 weeks in the top-10.
 Maryland had previously not been ranked in the top-10 since Feb.
 3, 2003, a span of 12 seasons.

-Under Turgeon, Maryland has also thrived in its first two seasons as members of the Big Ten Conference, earning a pair of top-3 finishes and compiling a 26-10 (.722) conference record.
-Turgeon's teams boast a 17-1 home record in conference play, including a perfect 9-0 mark in its inaugural season.
+Under Turgeon, Maryland has also thrived in its first three seasons as members of the Big Ten Conference, earning three top-3 finishes and compiling a 38-16 (.703) conference record.
+Turgeon's teams boast a 22-5 home record in conference play, including a perfect 9-0 mark in its inaugural season.
 He was named the 2015 Big Ten Coach of the Year.

-Turgeon led the Terrapins to a 24-6 record through their first 30 Big Ten games, becoming the fastest Big Ten coach to reach 20 conference wins since former Illinois head coach Bruce Weber guided the Illini to 20 wins in his first 23 games at the helm during the 2003-04 and 2004-05 campaigns and the first three conference games of the 2005-06 season.
+Turgeon has led the Terrapins to a 30-11 record through their first 41 Big Ten games, becoming the fastest Big Ten coach to reach 30 conference wins since former Illinois mentor Bruce Weber guided the Illini to 30 victories in his first 35 conference games at the helm during the 2003-04 and 2004-05 campaigns and the first three conference games of the 2005-06 season.